chunren/credit-card-fraud-detection-by-randomforest/README.md

-# RandomForest Model for Credit Card Fraud Detection
+# Credit Card Fraud Detection Using RandomForest Classifier

-This project uses a **RandomForestClassifier** to detect credit card fraud using a dataset that contains a highly imbalanced set of transactions.
+This project demonstrates a machine learning pipeline to detect credit card fraud using the RandomForest Classifier.
+The dataset used in this project is the **Credit Card Fraud Detection** dataset, where the task is to identify fraudulent transactions.

-## Project Structure
+## Dataset

-1. **Data Preprocessing**:
+The dataset used is `creditcard.csv`.
+It consists of credit card transactions, with a binary target label indicating whether a transaction is fraudulent (1) or not (0).
+The dataset is highly imbalanced, with a very low proportion of fraud cases.

+Key features of the dataset include:

+- **Amount**: The transaction amount.
+- **Time**: The time elapsed between this transaction and the first transaction in the dataset.
+- **V1-V28**: Principal component analysis (PCA) transformed features.

+### Preprocessing Steps

+1. **Log Transform**: The `Amount` feature is log-transformed to reduce skewness.
+2. **Hour Extraction**: The `Time` feature is converted to extract the hour of the day.
-   - Downsamples the majority (non-fraud) class to maintain a 10:1 ratio of non-fraud to fraud transactions.
+3. **Data Downsampling**: To address class imbalance, the dataset is downsampled to a 10:1 ratio of non-fraud to fraud cases.
-   - Features include time-related features like the hour of the transaction and log transformation of the amount to improve distribution.

-2. **Model Selection and Evaluation**:
-   - **RandomForestClassifier** is trained with varying class weights and threshold values using cross-validation to determine the best-performing model based on F1-score for fraud detection (class 1).
-   - Cross-validation is performed using 5 folds.

-3. **Grid Search**:
+### Environment

+The model was trained using the following environment:

+- Python version: 3.10
+- RandomForestClassifier model was used with grid search to tune hyperparameters such as class weights and thresholds.

+## Model Training

+### RandomForest Classifier

+The model selection and evaluation were performed using the **RandomForest Classifier**.
+A grid search was conducted over a range of class weights and decision thresholds for classifying fraud.
+The model was evaluated using k-fold cross-validation.

-   - **Class Weights**: Varies from 1.01 to 2.11 in steps of 0.01 to handle the imbalance in the dataset.
+- **Class Weight**: Range of class weights was tested to handle class imbalance.
-   - **Threshold**: Ranges from 0.495 to 0.505 in steps of 0.005 to find the optimal classification decision boundary for fraud transactions.
+- **Threshold**: Various decision thresholds were tested to classify fraud transactions.

-4. **Metrics**:
-   - Metrics tracked include F1-score, precision, recall, and ROC-AUC, specifically for fraud detection.

-5. **Model Evaluation**:
-   - Once the best model is selected through cross-validation, it is evaluated on the test set using the best threshold and class weight.

-## Model Training and Performance

-### Model Configuration:
-- **Number of CPU cores used**: 12
-- **Total physical CPU cores available**: 24
-- **Cross-validation splits**: 5
-- **Number of class weights and threshold configurations tried**: 1665

-### Training Duration:
+### Performance Metrics

-- Overall Model Training and Tuning Start Time: 2024-10-21 21:00:48
-- Overall Model Training and Tuning End Time: 2024-10-21 21:06:22
-- Training duration: 5 minutes and 34 seconds
+The model was evaluated using the following metrics:

+- **F1-Score (Fraud)**: The harmonic mean of precision and recall for the fraud class.
+- **Precision (Fraud)**: The proportion of correctly identified fraud cases.
+- **Recall (Fraud)**: The proportion of actual fraud cases correctly identified.
+- **ROC-AUC**: The Area Under the Receiver Operating Characteristic Curve.

-### Best Model Configuration:
+### Model Training Results

 - **Best Class Weight**: 1.07
 - **Best Threshold**: 0.495
-- **Best F1-score (Fraud)** from Cross-Validation: 0.90
+- **Best F1-Score (Fraud)** from Cross-Validation: 0.90
 - **Best Precision (Fraud)** from Cross-Validation: 0.99
 - **Best Recall (Fraud)** from Cross-Validation: 0.82
-- Model saved at `./models/credit-card-fraud-detection-randomforest.pkl`

-### Test Set Performance:
+### Test Set Evaluation

+After tuning, the model was evaluated on the test set:

-- **Final F1-score (Fraud)** from Test data: 0.93
+- **F1-Score (Fraud)**: 0.93
-- **Final Precision (Fraud)** from Test data: 1.00
+- **Precision (Fraud)**: 1.00
-- **Final Recall (Fraud)** from Test data: 0.87
+- **Recall (Fraud)**: 0.87
-- **Final Model ROC-AUC Score** from Test data: 0.99
+- **ROC-AUC**: 0.99

-### Final Confusion Matrix:
+### Confusion Matrix

 ```
 [[985   0]
  [ 13  85]]
 ```

-### Classification Report:
+### Classification Report

 ```
                precision    recall  f1-score   support